Martially/community/contributors/design-proposals/volume-snapshotting.md

     * Pending = uploading to GCE

-* EBS is the same, but if the volume is the root device the instance should be stopped before snapshotting
+* EBS is the same, but if the volume is the root device the instance should be stopped before snapshotting.

 Reliability